 If your computer does not support Autorun, the menu will not start automatically after inserting the CD-ROM.
-In this case, execute Start.exe in the root directory of the CD-ROM.
+In this case, execute setup.exe in the root directory of the CD-ROM.

-How to reset the Brother print server to factory default
+How to reset the Brother print/scan server to factory default

-You can reset the print server back to its default factory settings (resetting all information such as the password and IP address information).
-See Restoring the network settings to factory default on page 7-2.
+You can reset the print/scan server back to its default factory settings (resetting all information such as the password and IP address information).
+See Restoring the network settings to factory default on page 3-8.